William Marion Jardine

-William Marion Jardine (January 16, 1879 – January 17, 1955) was a U.S. administrator and educator.
-He served as the United States Secretary of Agriculture from 1925 to 1929 and as the U.S. Minister to Egypt from 1930 to 1933.
+William Marion Jardine (January 16, 1879 – January 17, 1955) was an American administrator and educator.
+He served as the United States secretary of agriculture from 1925 to 1929 and as the U.S. minister to Egypt from 1930 to 1933.

 Early life and education

 Jardine was born in Oneida County, Idaho, to Rebecca and William Jardine.
 He graduated with a bachelor of science degree from Utah Agricultural College (today Utah State University) in Logan, Utah.
 On September 6, 1905, Jardine married the former Effie Lane Nebeker; they had three children.
 He attended graduate school at the University of Illinois at Urbana-Champaign in 1906.

 Jardine had a strong interest in practical farming.
 He was also attracted to the opportunities in education.
 He began his teaching in Utah, where he soon became professor of agronomy.
 In 1910, Jardine moved to Manhattan, Kansas, to accept the position of agronomist at the Kansas State Agricultural College.
 Three years later, Jardine was made dean of the Division of Agriculture and was Director of the Agriculture Experiment Station.